-The Company owns a number of unquoted preference share securities.
+As at 31 October 2020 the Company owned unquoted preference share securities (2021 - none).
 Some of these may have been classified as debt by the issuer.
 There are no material amounts past due in relation to these securities.
 As these instruments (alongside the ordinary share securities) have been recognised at fair value through profit and loss, the fair value takes into account credit, market and other price risk.